EthanThatOneKid/neo-cli/README.md

 The `eachpet` keyword begins a loop that executes the instructions following the keyword up to the usage of the `endeach` keyword for each neopet owned.
 In the case of an error, you may wish to specify a special error message if it occurs within the loop.
 To do this, follow the conventions of the [`err`](#err) keyword in the same line as the `eachpet` keyword (as seen in the alternate usage above).

-#### `err`
-* usage: `err arg1`
-* `arg1` is a custom error message to be used in the case that the script cannot execute properly.

-The `err` keyword specifies an error message to be used in the case that the following instructions cannot execute properly.
-If `arg1` is not defined,  the error message provided by the compiler will be the default error message.

 #### `field`
 * usage: `field arg1, arg2`
 * `arg1` represents the [css selector](#css-selectors) of an input element which will be filled.